-Character is not synonymous with reputation, since the latter signifies what a person is believed to be, whereas the former refers to what a person actually is in fact.
-Both reputation and behavior constitute evidence which tend to establish good or bad moral character, but neither are necessarily decisive for the factual issue involved."
+Character is not synonymous with reputation since the latter signifies what a person is believed to be, whereas the former refers to what a person actually is in fact.
+Both reputation and behavior constitute evidence which tends to establish good or bad moral character, but neither is necessarily decisive for the factual issue involved.

-US citizenshiplawyer: Author: US Citizenship Attorney Alena Shautsova
+US citizenshiplawyer: Author: US Citizenship and Immigration attorney Alena Shautsova

 In the law office of Alena Shautsova, NYC Immigration lawyer, we help clients to successfully obtain US citizenship.

 US citizenship is the goal of many: it provides rights an...